Curtis

 design over the last three decades," Berlinguette says.

-He and Trudel developed a novel process that uses cheap, abundant
+He and Trudel developed a novel process that uses cheap,

-highly disordered, or amorphous, structure.
+combined in a highly disordered, or amorphous, structure.

 Think of crystalline structures as being like tiles laid in an